-If you notice a leak from the bottom of your tank, the most important thing to do is find the source of the leak.
-Here are some of the most common causes of bottom leaks.
+If you notice a leak from the bottom of the tank, your first task is to find the specific source of the leak.
+Here are some of the most common causes of bottom tank leaks.

 1. Leaking Drain Valve

 All water heaters will have a drain valve near the bottom of the unit.
-These are meant to aid in emptying the tank for removal or annual maintenance.
-It’s pretty easy to tell if this is where your leak is coming from because you’ll see dripping from the valve.
+These are meant to assist in emptying the tank for removal or annual maintenance.
+It’s pretty easy to tell if this is where your leak is coming from because you will see dripping from the valve.

-You may also find water around the spout as well.
+You may also find water around the spout.
 To fix this issue, turn the valve control clockwise to close it.
 If you’re still experiencing a leak, the entire valve probably needs to be replaced.

-If you need to replace the valve and you don’t want to call a professional, there’s an easy way to do it.
+If you need to replace the valve and you don’t want to call a professional, there’s a simple process to do it.

-- Connect the water hose to the tank and another outside location.
+- Connect the water hose to the tank and another external location.